contrun/starknet-airdrop-stats/README.md

-# Query the starknet airdrop amount by contributors to an organizations
+# Query the starknet airdrop amount by contributors to an organization

 ## Screenshot